ess-dmsc/vmm-sdat/README.md

 # vmm-sdat

-Analysis software for VMM3a HDF5 files written by the EFU.
-From the HDF5 file, a root tree with the hits and clusters is created.
+VMM3a/SRS Data Analysis Tool: Analysis software for VMM3a data, recorded with the SRS as PCAP or HDF5 files (GdGEM pipeline of the EFU).
+From the PCAP or HDF5 file, a root tree with the hits and clusters is created.
 For more information about ROOT see [here](https://root.cern.ch/)

 ## Getting Started